Phil Crump: England

 The Crump family had a home in Bristol while Phil was racing in the British League, which he started doing in 1971 with the Crewe Kings.
-He also rode for the Newport Wasps, Wolverhampton Wolves, Oxford Cheetahs, Hackney Hawks, King's Lynn Stars, Ipswich Witches, Bristol Bulldogs and Swindon Robins during his British career.
+He also rode for the Newport Wasps, King's Lynn Stars, Bristol Bulldogs and Swindon Robins during his British career.

+In 1972, Crump won the British League Division Two Riders Championship, held at Wimbledon Stadium on 14 October and was the highest points average scorer for the 1972 British League Division Two season.
+In addition, he was instrumental in helping Crewe win the league and cup double.

 In 1974, Crump won the "Westernapolis" meeting at Exeter and later won the meeting for a second time in 1978 and again in 1984.
 He also won the inaugural Yorkshire Television Trophy meeting at The Boulevard in Hull in 1974.

+Crump left Bristol Bulldogs, when signed by Swindon Robin's promoter Wally Mawdsley, for the 1979 season and after a transfer battle between Reading Racers and Swindon.

 After retiring from British League riding in 1986, Crump, who had continued riding in Australia including winning the national championship in 1988, made a comeback for a single season with Swindon in 1990 joining his young protégé from Mildura Leigh Adams.